-Memory is an insurance policy against loss, against loss, against loss The cruelest thing you can do to a people is take their memory, take their memory, take their memory
+Memory is an insurance policy against loss, against loss The cruelest thing you can do to a people is take their memory, take their memory

 August 2015 Saturn's day, daybreak soul wakes, eyes zoom, scans the room, stops.
 Looks at a book title facing the bed.